USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <outputdatabase servername="" databasename="demo_county_inv_mo" description=""/>
 ```

-The element **outputdatabase** is a required element for a MOVES runspec.
+The element **outputdatabase** is a required element for a MOVES RunSpec.
 It identifies the database to store the MOVES output in. it contains the attributes: *servername*, *databasename*, and *description*.

 The value entered for *servername* should be the address of the SQL server that hosts the selected database.
 MOVES defaults to the same server that contains the default database if this attribute is empty.